 Your hair and makeup start time will really depend on when you need to be ready for pictures.
 We most often see hair & makeup starting between 8am & 9am.

 If you are doing a first look, you can plan about 2 hours for all of your photos.
-Talk with your photographer about their preference for photo order/timing breakdown, but here’s an example:
+Talk with your photographer about their preference for a timeline breakdown, but here’s an example for a photography timeline:

 - 15 minutes for your first look